Working Systemically in Action: Engaging Family & Community

 Available online: PDF

 Many educators recognize the importance of family and community involvement in school improvement efforts and are seeking to reframe the way they engage these groups.
-This publication, which supplements Working Systemically in Action: A Facilitator’s Guide, provides practical guidance for educators who are seeking to engage family and community members in systemic school improvement efforts.
+This publication, which supplements Working Systemically in Action: A Facilitator’s Guide (No longer available, as the publication has been replaced by the book, Getting Serious About the System), provides practical guidance for educators who are seeking to engage family and community members in systemic school improvement efforts.

 SEDL’s Working Systemically approach is a process for school improvement—and, ultimately, increased student achievement—that focuses on key components and competencies at all levels of the local educational system.
 Working Systemically in Action: Engaging Family & Community provides